ActivandoIdeas/Cookiecutter-Django-AppEngine-GitLab/README.md

 ## Features

 - Django 3 with support for multi enviroments (Production, Staging, Development and Testing)
-- GitLab configuration for DevOps
+- GitLab configuration for DevSecOps
 - GCP integration and configuration with App Engine
 - Fast start your project
 - Base project structure
+- Cloud Storage integration
 - GitHooks for PreCommit and PrePush
+- Best practices in your project
 - Extensible

 ## Development tools